fabinhoc/xml-reader/README.md

 ```
 Access to http://localhost:8002
 ```
-The frontend project is in another project.
+The frontend project is in another repository.
 See in <a href="https://github.com/fabinhoc/xml-reader-frontend">XML-reader-frontend</a>

 ## Run tests